asbjornenge/react-datalist/README.md

 	list            * - <datalist id="list"> and <input list="list">
 	options         * - the available options
-	forcePoly         - always use the polyfill                  (default false) autoPosition      - automatically position the options list  (default true) initialFilter     - set the initial input value              (default '')
+	placeholder       - a placeholder for the input field forcePoly         - always use the polyfill                  (default false) autoPosition      - automatically position the options list  (default true) initialFilter     - set the initial input value              (default '')